coderextreme/X3DJSONLD/Pseudo.md

 	return element
 ```

-* function loadX3DJS(selector, json)
+* function loadX3DJS(json, file, xml, python, NS)

-selector is the CSS selector for the singleton node to append to.  json is X3DJSON to load
+json is X3DJSON to load.  file is filename of input (used to find neighbors). xml is xml output, python is python output

+returns element
 ```
 	set element to the value of querying for selector if element is null